stenhaug/purrrplus/README.md

 # purrrplus
-Package which expands functionality of purrr to maintain data frame structure and run functions safely.
+R Package that expands functionality of purrr to maintain data frame structure and run functions safely.